Written By phillcalls

 The above 4 steps are really easy to follow and you can protect your Outlook PST using this inbuilt method.

 The issue is quite frustrating when you find that your PST file is password protected and you’ve forgotten the password you applied.
 You would have already tried multiple password combinations with CAPS Lock on and off, but failed to unlock your PST file.

 The “pst19upg.exe” utility was designed by Microsoft to upgrade the PST file format to version 19.
-Its a nice and free to download utility which upgrades your PST file and also removes the password applied on it.
-You can easily download pst19upg.exe utility from here.
+It’s a nice and free-to-download utility that upgrades your PST file and also removes the password applied to it.
+You can easily download pst19upg.exe utility.

 This process is a bit lengthy, please follow the steps to remove your PST file password using “pst19upg.exe” and “Scanpst.exe”.

-If the protected PST file you have, is created in an older version of Microsoft Outlook, there is an ANSI PST file which is used by MS Outlook.
+If the protected PST file you have, is created in an older version of Microsoft Outlook, there is an ANSI PST file that is used by MS Outlook.

 Follow the steps to remove the password from Older MS Outlook Versions (ANSI PST file):

 Though you’ll be able to find scanpst.exe in the above-mentioned locations, if it is not located there, you may download scanpst.exe by visiting the link provided above.

 Run Scanpst.exe and click on Repair.
 Please keep a backup of your PST file before you run this utility.